shadowbq/redmine_theme_sparse/README.md

 Select your newly created theme `redmine_theme_sparse` in the "Theme" drop-down list.

-Save your settings.
+*Save your settings.*

 Redmine should now be displayed using the selected theme for this user.

-*NOTE:* Navigation requires the user to put the direct links in the url bar.
+**NOTE:** Navigation requires the user to put the direct links in the url bar once the theme is applied.

 Static Links to Use
 ----------